top of page

-The loss of a loved one is always painful.
+The loss of loved ones is always painful.
 The Lions lost their first member on the 10th of August 2006 when Paul Anderson lost his long battle against cancer.
 He was 46 years old.
 Paul will always be remembered as one of the founder and stalwart members of the Madrid Lions R.F.C., editor of the fist issues of the club’s newsletter – From the Lions Mouth – an excellent sport and an extremely competitive player, both on and off the field, while still successfully combining his allegiance with CAU, his former rugby club in Madrid.
 One of his great memories and achievements in his late playing years was to have played for Madrid Lions against Steve Bainbridge, a former British Lion and forward like himself, and succeeding in not allowing him to exploit his fortitude or game skills.

 Paul was a man of principles in all aspects of life and particularly about the game of rugby, the curse of mediocre referees and the moaner we all loved.
 He always made his presence felt watching internationals live on the box, be it at Nicks place, Finbar or Finnegans, and his loud commentaries were always expected and greeted by the audience (every time referee!!).
 He was married to Ana and had a son, Liam Douglas.
-We celebrate a rugby tournament in his memory every second Saturday in May.

 St. Patrick's Shield